ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     labels remaining or a valid DMARC record containing the information sought has been retrieved.

-For determining the organizational domain used for determining relaxed alignment, the same process is followed, except in the reverse order.
-Starting at the top of the DNS tree with a single label, query the DNS for a DMARC TXT record until a DMARC record not containing a psd tag with a value of 'y' is found, the domain to query is the RFC5322.From domain, or the number of labels exceeds 4.
-If an appropriate DMARC record was found, that domain is the Organizational Domain, otherwise the RFC5322.From domain is the Organizational Domain.
+For determining the Organizational Domain used for determining relaxed alignment, the same process is followed, except in the reverse order.
+See {#determining-the-organizational-domain} for further details.

 To illustrate, for a message with the arbitrary RFC5322.From domain of "a.b.c.d.e.mail.example.com", a full DNS Tree Walk would require the following